dnsimple/dnsimple-support/content/articles/contact-management.md

 ---
-title: Managing your contacts
+title: Managing Your Contacts
 excerpt: This article explains how to manage your contacts for your domains and SSL certificates.
 categories:
 - Contacts
 ---

-# Managing your contacts
+# Managing Your Contacts

 * TOC
 {:toc}